LinHong-HIT/USOD10K/README.md

 Created by **Lin Hong**, email: 20B953023@stu.hit.edu.cn

 ## USOD10K dataset
-Baidu Netdisk: [USOD10K](https://pan.baidu.com/s/11icEoJRqKmStkUkEtRgS4w) **fetch code**: [yom5]  &&&  Google drive: [USOD10K](https://drive.google.com/file/d/1PH0PwKchXnkWwtAwbhNSW4utMCp5zer8/view?usp=sharing) is the first large-scale dataset for Underwater Salient Object Detection (USOD).
+Baidu Netdisk: [USOD10K](https://pan.baidu.com/s/1edg2B9HjnHdEpmwnUOT0-w) **fetch code**: [good]  &&&  Google drive: [USOD10K](https://drive.google.com/file/d/1PH0PwKchXnkWwtAwbhNSW4utMCp5zer8/view?usp=sharing) is the first large-scale dataset for Underwater Salient Object Detection (USOD).
 It is free for academic research, not for any commercial purposes.

 ![avatar](https://github.com/LinHong-HIT/USOD10K/blob/ef4fc30f7957f3255e375b608191175454cf4658/dataset_img.png)
 Note: for practical training and reliable test results of deep methods on the USOD10K dataset, there should be enough samples of each category on the training set, validation set (**training set and validation set are merged in TC-USOD baseline**), and test set.
 Hence we follow the USOD10K split of roughly 7:2:1.
 Its folder looks like this: